Hong Kong dollar: Early 20th century

 The discussion about switching from the silver standard to the gold standard began as early as 1930.
-A commission report was released in May 1931.
-It concluded that it was important for Hong Kong to facilitate free flow of capital with China and the same monetary standard was thus preferred.
-The report also recommended the Hong Kong Government only to take over the burden of note issuance when the banks failed to do so.
-Actually, the Hong Kong Government was not willing to take up the logistics of note issuance, and some officials even thought that the public had greater degree of confidence in the notes issued by those long-established banks than that by the government.
+A commission report was released in May 1931 which concluded that it was important for Hong Kong to facilitate the free flow of capital with China and adhering to the same monetary standard as China was thus preferred.
+The report also recommended the Hong Kong government only take over the burden of note issuance when the banks failed to do so.
+In fact, the Hong Kong government was not willing to take up the logistics of note issuance, and some officials even thought that the public had greater degree of confidence in the notes issued by those long-established banks than that by the government.

 During the Japanese occupation, the Japanese military yen were the only means of everyday exchange in Hong Kong.
-When the yen was first introduced on 26 December 1941, the exchange rate was ¥1 yen = HK$2.
-However, in August 1942, the rate was changed to HK$4 to ¥1 yen.
+When the yen was first introduced on 26 December 1941, the exchange rate was ¥1 = HK$2.
+However, in August 1942, the rate was changed to HK$4 to ¥1.
 The yen became the only legal tender on 1 June 1943.
-The issue of local currency was resumed by the Hong Kong government and the authorised local banks after liberation, with the pre-war rate of HK$16 = £1 being restored.
+The issue of local currency was resumed by the Hong Kong government and authorised local banks after liberation, with the pre-war rate of HK$16 = £1 being restored.
 The yen was exchanged at a rate of ¥100 = HK$1.
 On 6 September 1945, all military yen notes used in Japanese colonies were declared void by the Japanese Ministry of Finance.